The Glamorisation of Unpaid Labour: AI and its Influencers: Abstract

 \section{Abstract}

-To harness the true potential of Artificial Intelligence (AI) for sustainability and societal betterment, we need to move away from the goals of racing to mimic human behaviour and prioritising corporate interests, where workers are continuously exploited.
-The unpaid labour and societal harms which are generated from Digital Value Networks (DVNs) used by companies producing AI needs to be regulated.
-Unethical data collection and data labelling practices have serious consequences, as evidenced by the case studies reviewed in this short paper, such as with influencer marketing.
-This paper addresses important neglected areas of study in worker and user data and labeling exploitation practices, where ethical AI could be impactful.
+To harness the true potential of Artificial Intelligence (AI) for societal betterment, we need to move away from prioritising corporate interests which exploit Global South workers in the digital age.
+The unpaid labour and societal harms which are generated by Digital Value Networks (DVNs) disproportionately affect workers in Africa, Latin America, and India and need to be regulated.
+In this research, we discuss unethical practices to automate Human Intelligence Tasks (HITs) through gig work platforms and the capitalisation of data collection utilising influencers in social media.
+These are important areas of study in worker and user data practices, where ethical AI could be impactful.
+We provide suggestions for a path forward focused on responsible AI development.